ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 #### Non-flexible memory limits

-Other {{ ydb-short-name }} components have only fixed memory limit without minimum and maximum thresholds for their memory consumption.
+Other {{ ydb-short-name }} components have only a fixed memory limit without minimum and maximum thresholds.

 These components are: